Lindell Wigginton

-Lindell Shamar Wigginton (/lɪnˈdɛl/ lin-DEL; born March 28, 1998) is a Canadian professional basketball player for the Guangzhou Loong Lions of the Chinese Basketball Association (CBA).
+Lindell Shamar Wigginton (/lɪnˈdɛl/ lin-DEL; born March 28, 1998) is a Canadian professional basketball player for the Shanxi Loongs of the Chinese Basketball Association (CBA).
 He played college basketball for the Iowa State Cyclones.

 High school career

 Wigginton's mother grew up in Halifax's Uniacke Square and his father is from North Preston.
 He played one year at Prince Andrew High School in his native Dartmouth, Nova Scotia for Coach Ken Cooper before moving to the United States to join Oak Hill Academy in Mouth of Wilson, Virginia at the age of 15.

 A four-star recruit in ESPN's ranking, he committed to Iowa State in October 2016, choosing the Cyclones over schools such as Arizona State and Oregon.
 Representing the World Select Team, Wigginton saw 22:16 minutes of action at the 2017 Nike Hoop Summit, scoring eleven points and handing out a team-high seven assists.